One Of Breonna Taylor’s Killer Cops Jonathan Mattingly Gives Inexplicable Interview Explaining “His Side” Of Unjustifiable Shooting Death

 Breonna Taylor will likely never get the justice that she so richly deserves.
-We hope we’re wrong about that but the way Amerikkka moral and legal standards are setup…we won’t be holding our breath.
+We hope we’re wrong about that but the way Amerikkka’s moral and legal standards are setup…we won’t be holding our breath.

 Yesterday, Sgt.
-Jonathan Mattingly, spoke to Michael Strahan for two whole-a$$ hours in an attempt to convince the public of how sorry he is and how much remorse he carries in his heart for her death.
-To that we say remorse is not a consequence and sorry won’t bring an innocent, Black, essential worker back to life.
+Jonathan Mattingly spoke to Michael Strahan for two whole-a$$ hours in an attempt to convince the public of how sorry he is and how much remorse he carries in his heart for her death.
+To that, we say remorse is not a consequence and sorry won’t bring an innocent, Black, essential worker back to life.
 According to ABCNews, Mattingly explained what he thinks would have kept Breonna alive and it’s absolutely infuriating.

 “What would I have done differently, the answer to that is simple now that I’ve been thinking about it,” Mattingly said.
 “Number one, we would have either served the no-knock warrant or we would have done the normal thing we do, which is five to 10 seconds.
 To not give people time to formulate a plan, not give people time to get their senses so they have an idea of what they’re doing.
 Because if that had happened … Breonna Taylor would be alive, 100 percent.”